gertingold/tools4scicomp/manuscript/git.rst

 The status now has changed to::

    $ git status
    On branch master

-      Initial commit
+   No commits yet

    Changes to be committed:
-        (use "git rm --cached <file>..." to unstage)

-              new file:   hello.py
+     (use "git rm --cached <file>..." to unstage) new file:   hello.py

    Changes not staged for commit:
-        (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+     (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
            modified:   hello.py

 It reflects the fact that now there are two versions of our script ``hello.py``.
 The section "Changes to be committed" lists the file or files in the staging area.